ozpinar/myweblib/README.md

 # MyWebLib

-A social media project about storing books and movies publicly.
+A social media project about storing books and movies as public.
 [Live Demo](https://myweblib.netlify.app)